A Travel Price Comparison for Families, Couples, and Backpackers Rome vs. Zagreb for Attractions, Food, Nightlife, and Backpackers

 It's hard to know how much time to spend in Rome.
 For many, it makes a great getaway for five days.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-You'll find museums and nightlife around the local destination of Zagreb.
+You'll find museums and nightlife around the under-rated destination of Zagreb.
 This city offers something for everyone.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.

 A week in Rome or Zagreb?